hyunkyungclairekim/academic-template/content/post/110720/index.md

 ---
-title: Walk into the Fall
+title: Walking into the Fall
 tags:
 - Fall foliage
 - Autumn colors